eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals/README.md

 In my modeltrain track I use 4 accessory decoders DR4018 in four the corners of the table.
 To save wiring both 2 switches and 3 Dutch signals are connected to the same decoder.
 The documentation comes from the site of Digikeijs and is a Dutch document "DR4018 toepassing handleiding_beneluxforum.pdf":

 ![2 switches and 3 Dutch signals](./images/DR4018_mixedswitchesandsignals.png)

+This picture was constructed from two pictures from the DR4018 manual by Digikeijs.

 The next CV-adres-value-combinations must be written to the DR4018: